Language

 Why do datasheets use nanoseconds?

-High-speed digital circuits operate at frequencies where microseconds are too coarse.
-Setup and hold times are often single-digit nanoseconds.
+High-speed digital circuits run at frequencies where microseconds are too coarse; setup and hold times are often single-digit nanoseconds.

 What is the relationship to frequency?